riz-ahmed/Note-taking-apps-automation/README.md

 - [x] delete the Notion file
 - [] pass file_name as arguments while running the file
 - [] pass destination to Para - notes as arguments while running the file
+- [x] location on para-notes folder can be changed to different areas

 ### Specifications